preetham9817/DigitalTwinCloudPlatformforSmartCampusSustainabilityAnalytics_AWS_Cloud_Project_2026/aws/cloudformation/README.md

 ## Planned Templates

-- network.yaml
+- iot-core.yaml
-- storage.yaml
+- lambda-stack.yaml
-- analytics.yaml
+- storage-stack.yaml
-- security.yaml
+- security-stack.yaml

-These templates automate the deployment of AWS resources required for the project.
+These templates automate the deployment of AWS resources required for the Digital Twin Cloud Platform for Smart Campus Sustainability Analytics.